- Discover Santiago de Chile on a city tour

 Day 6: Orongo & Ahu Akivi

 In the morning, you'll travel a few minutes to the southwest corner of Rapa Nui and the remains of the village of Orongo.
 Located on the rim of an inactive volcano called Rano Kau, this area enjoys a special place in the island's history as it was the principal site of what's known as the "Birdman" era.
-The cult of the Birdman was the belief system that took root on Rapa Nui in the 1500s after locals mostly gave up on the moai due to war and famine.
+The cult of the Birdman was the belief system that took root in Rapa Nui in the 1500s after locals mostly gave up on the moai due to war and famine.

 The second tour involves a trip about a mile inland to visit Ahu Akivi.
-This ahu is unique in that, not only is it home to seven moai, but in ancient times it also doubled as a celestial observatory.
+This ahu is unique in that not only is it home to seven moai, but in ancient times, it also doubled as a celestial observatory.
 That's right, this is where islanders came to stargaze.
-An interesting feature is that the seven moai all face sunset during the spring equinox and their backs are to the sunrise during autumn.
-While here you'll take a short hike to two other archaeological sites: the cave of Ana Te Pahu, the largest cavern on Rapa Nui, and the Puna Pau volcano, which for ancient islanders doubled as a quarry in which they extracted the rocks necessary to carve the moai.
+An interesting feature is that the seven moai all face sunset during the spring equinox, and their backs are to the sunrise during autumn.
+While here, you'll take a short hike to two other archaeological sites: the cave of Ana Te Pahu, the largest cavern on Rapa Nui, and the Puna Pau volcano, which, for ancient islanders, doubled as a quarry in which they extracted the rocks necessary to carve the moai.

 This marks your last day on the island.
 Depending on your flight schedule, you should have some time to explore Rapa Nui a bit more before transferring to the airport.
-Once you do, you'll hop a flight back to Santiago and catch your connecting flight home.
+Once you do, you'll hop on a flight back to Santiago and catch your connecting flight home.